GNZ48: 2018

 On January 12, 2018, Team Z premiered the "Trigonometric Function" (Chinese: 三角函数) performance.

 On March 28, in conjunction with the SNH48 Group, the 6th EP "抱紧处理" was issued.

 On April 2, the Wolf Man killed the marathon in the SNH48 Group's exclusive Werewolf app "48 Werewolf Kill" (Chinese: 48狼人杀).

 From April 6 to 8, the GNZ48 debut two-year anniversary photo album "你所不知道的…" is also the first GNZ48 photo book.

 From April 27 to 30, together with BEJ48 in the SNH48 Group's exclusive werewolf killing APP "48 Werewolf Kill" (Chinese: 48狼人杀) held the "悠点泰度" large werewolf marathon competition, more than 100 members took turns in 48 days of marathon in 4 days Live match.

 On April 29, the following issues were announced on the second anniversary of the theater:

 Published and announced six five-phase generation;

 Zeng Aijia and Gao Yuanjing resigned as team cap and vice captain of Team G, and Luo Hanyue took over, and the vice captain was to be determined;

 Announced a new original performance "Miss.", Team G's "Victoria.G", Team NIII's "Fiona.N", Team Z's "Mia.Z".

 On May 14, the GNZ48 operation announcement was announced.
 Since the recent behavior of GNZ48 member Zhu Yixin deviated from the basic idol image and spirit, it was decided that Zhu Yixin would be reduced to GNZ48 Trainee from now on.

 On June 17, the recruitment of six-generation members began.

 On June 29, SNH48 Group's operator Shanghai Siba Culture Media Group Co., Ltd. officially announced that it will open the first large-scale idol artist recruitment in the whole group to further promote the cultivation of new generation of high quality idols.
 The recruitment includes the recruitment of SNH48 Group members, Siba Media Group idol trainees (Korean model trainees) and Mina actor studio (film and television performers), not limited to men and women, selected players will receive professional artist training at home and abroad.

 On July 6, Team NIII premiered the performance of "Fiona.N".

-On July 20, the "double-sided idol: again and again" (Chinese: 双面偶像：又又). stage performance performance was officially launched!
+On July 20, the "double-sided idol: again and again" (Chinese: 双面偶像：又又) stage performance was officially launched.

 On October 5, the following issues were published on the special performance of the Trainee "Idol Research Project":

-Announced the release of four six-generation memberss;
+Announced the release of four six-generation members;

 On October 6, GNZ48 top 16 members held the "PVC Sisters Love" tour in Vientiane World Shenzhen.

 On October 16, ex-member Du Yuwei committed suicide at the age of 19.